 - One of the best examples: Hierophant, a hideous aquatic reptilian thing whose ribcage opens up every time it takes a breath for an easy potshot at its heart.
 It's one of the easiest boss battles in the series.

 - While each game's final boss will always have an "Unknown" weakness, one glance at them will pretty much give away where you must plug it with bullets.
+The Magician's weakspots are especially obvious; you don't exactly need a guide on how to shoot the massive red pulsing (and unarmoured) parts of its flesh.

 - Action Girl: Lisa Rogan in 3, Kate Green in 4.